No Climate Justice Without Justice for Animals

 [5] Kenny Bruno, Joshua Karliner, and China Brotsky, Greenhouse Gangsters vs. Climate Justice, San Francisco, TRAC—Transnational Resource & Action Center, 1999 [22 December 2022].

 [6] See AnimalClock for the latest numbers.
+We thank the World Animal Foundation for the correct statistics.

 [7] See, for instance, Amy Sinden, “Climate Change and Human Rights,” Journal of Land, Resources, and Environmental Law 27.2 (2007): 255-273; Ottavio Quirico and Mouloud Boumghar, eds., Climate Change and Human Rights: An International and Comparative Law Perspective, London: Routledge, 2016.